Amanda Knox: Defense case

 The defense suggested that Guede was a lone killer who had murdered Kercher after breaking in.
 Knox's lawyers pointed out that no shoe prints, clothing fibers, hairs, fingerprints, skin cells, or DNA of Knox's were found on Kercher's body, clothes, handbag, or anywhere else in Kercher's bedroom.
 The prosecution alleged that all forensic traces in the room that would have incriminated Knox had been wiped away by her and Sollecito.
 Knox's lawyers said it would have been impossible to selectively remove her traces, and emphasized that Guede's shoe prints, fingerprints, and DNA were found in Kercher's bedroom.

 Guede's DNA was on the strap of Kercher's bra, which had been torn off, and his DNA was found on a vaginal swab taken from her body.
 Guede's bloody palm print was on a pillow that had been placed under Kercher's hips.
-Guede's DNA, mixed with Kercher's, was on the left sleeve of her bloody sweatshirt and in bloodstains inside her shoulder bag, from which 300 euros and credit cards had been stolen.
+Guede's DNA, mixed with Kercher's, was on the left sleeve of her bloody sweatshirt and in bloodstains inside her shoulder bag, from which €300 and credit cards had been stolen.
 Both sets of defence lawyers requested the judges to order independent reviews of evidence including DNA and the compatibility of the wounds with the alleged murder weapon; the request was denied.
 In final pleas to the court, Sollecito's lawyer described Knox as "a weak and fragile girl" who had been "duped by the police".
 Knox's lawyer pointed to text messages between Knox and Kercher as showing that they had been friends.